 Then you’re in the right place.

 I’m Scott Robinson, and I’m the founder of Yogibanker.
-I’m a 200 RYT (200 hours) qualified Yoga and Meditation teacher and Corporate Wellness advocate.
+I’m a 200 RYT (200 hours) qualified Yoga and Mindfulness Meditation teacher and Corporate Wellness advocate.

 Back in 2006, my therapist introduced me to Reiki.
 For the first time, I felt a sense of ‘suspended animation’, as if I was floating in mid-air.
 Over time, I went on to reap the many benefits of reiki and meditation, and I just knew that my life would never be the same.